Role: UX Architect

 PlaySmart is an education and support program for Canadians, designed to take away the mysteries of gambling.
 They were looking for a way to redesign their website that would inline with their new vision – to help all players, new or seasoned, to keep gambling fun, and to assist getting help if players need it.

-As UX Designer, my role was to lead research, analyze the existing content and audit the usability of the current site.
+As UX Architect, my role was to lead research, analyze the existing content and audit the usability of the current site.
 It was my goal to provide recommendations that would enhance the user experience, communicate with stakeholders to learn and allow them to have a powerful online tool that can empower them to help Canadians.

 Competitive audit was done to establish an understanding of the overall gambling education landscape to help determine any gaps that exist within the Playsmart content and further inspire additional content ideas and executions.